tatumroaquin/tatumroaquin/README.md

 <h1 align="center">6920 616d 206f 726d 7578</h1>
-Greetings, welcome to my little home on GitHub where I perform many kinds of experiments.
-I often mess around with cryptography, and little bits of HTML5 Canvas animations.
-I enjoy internet mysteries and playing ARGs (Alternate Reality Games) if they are simple enough for me to solve.
-My life revolves around hidden messages, I like secrets and love to uncover them.
+Greetings, welcome to my little home on GitHub, in here you will find random programs that may benefit you.
+My projects mostly revolve around cryptography, full-stack development, and interesting things I find on the interwebs...
+Enjoy your stay.

 <h4 align="center">technologies</h4>